SBSchram/jetlagpro-website/DATA-INTEGRITY-IMPLEMENTATION.md

 ### 4. Survey Data Integrity

 When participants complete surveys, their responses update the existing trip record.
-The system preserves the original trip creation metadata while adding survey-specific metadata.
-This allows you to trace both when the trip was completed (from the app) and when the survey was submitted (from the web).
+The system automatically logs the operation type, allowing you to trace both when the trip was completed (from the app) and when the survey was submitted (from the web).

 **What to verify:** Survey submissions are properly logged and traceable to their source.

 **How to verify:**
 - Open `audit-log.html`
 - Filter by operation: UPDATE
-- You should see updates showing `source: "web_survey"` in the `_surveyMetadata` field
+- You should see updates with `source: "web_survey"` (derived from operation type)
-- The `changes` field should show survey-related fields being added (e.g., `surveyCompleted`, `sleepPost`, `fatiguePost`, etc.)
+- The `changes` field should show survey-related fields being added (e.g., `surveyCompleted`, `surveySubmittedAt`, `sleepPost`, `fatiguePost`, etc.)
-- The original `_writeMetadata` should be preserved (not overwritten), showing the trip was originally created by the iOS app
+- CREATE operations show `source: "ios_app"` (trip creation from the app)

 **What you'll see:**
 ```